 Even normal, non-adjustable hinges can be adjusted slightly.
 One way to pull hinges tighter in is to remove the existing screws and replace with slightly longer screws.
 Ram these in as tight as possible if the door is scuffing at the opposite end of the frame.
 By contrast, you can add a cardboard spacer cut to the size of the hinge mortise if you need to close a slight gap at that opposite end.

 The door should clear the finish flooring by about 1/2 inch.
 Keep in mind that this is the finish flooring, not the substrate.
 So, if it is sub-floor right now and you hang the door with a 1/2 inch clearance, it will drag once the finish flooring is installed.

 Build Casing and Trim

-Build casing that follows the configuration of the door.
+Build a casing that follows the configuration of the door.
 The inner door casing can be moved incrementally inward (towards the door) by adding wood shims.
 Tack into place with an electric nailer rather than hand-nailing.

 Once the casing is in place, the trim follows the lines of that inner casing.
-With trim you especially will want to use an electric nailer, which drives thinner nails than traditional finish nails.
+With trim, you especially will want to use an electric nailer, which drives thinner nails than traditional finish nails.